avatar-kaleb/kalebmckelvey-site/blog/new-site-gatsby-material-style.md

 ---
 # Welcome!

-Hi there - welcome to my new personal site.
+Hi, there - welcome to my new personal site.
 It is super fast, offers offline viewing, and includes updates from my Software Engineering journey and life!

 Enjoy!

 ## Why the New Site?

-It's time consuming to create a new site right?
+It's time-consuming to create a new site right?
 Yes.
 It is also really exciting to do something new in a technology you don't know much about.

 Here are a few other reasons why I decided to change up my platform.